-Compare Italian Serie A football league odds, both outright winner and relegation betting, from the top online bookmakers.
-Get best odds using the table below and claim free bets from the bookies.
+Compare Italian Serie A football league betting, for both outright winner and relegation, from the top online bookmakers.
+Get best Serie A odds using the table below and claim free bets from the bookies.

 Serie A – Outright Winner Odds

 To Win Italian League in 2020/2021 Season; click best odds bold; Each-Way Place Terms: 1/3 odds 1,2.

 Serie A – Relegation Betting

 Odds To Be Relegated from Serie A; Bottom Three Betting; click best odds bold.

 Inter Milan Top Serie A odds as Champions Juventus Look Vulnerable

 Things are wide open at the top of the Serie A table at the midway point of the 2020-21 season, with as many as five or six teams still in with shot of lifting the trophy, writes Nick Dorrington.

 Juventus have been the dominant force in Italy over the course of the last decade, winning each of the last nine league titles but they only did so by a single point last season.
 It is more than possible that long run of consecutive titles will come to an end this time around.
 Indeed they are only second favourites in the Serie A odds, shown in the betting tables above.